endritber/speedchallenge/README.md

 -----

+Evaluation
-We will evaluate your test.txt using mean squared error. <10 is good. <5 is better. <3 is heart.
+-> mean squared error. <10 is good. <5 is better. <3 is heart.